-Approximately 80 per cent of class members who claimed a loss are expected to receive between $100 and $5,000 depending on when and the number of shares they purchased.
+Approximately 80 per cent of class members who claimed a loss are expected to receive between $100 and $5,000 depending on when they bought shares and how many they purchased.

 Ken Fowlie, Practice Group Leader, Sydney Commercial and Project Litigation, said investors were pleased the case had been finalised.

-“With this settlement today we see a great example of how a class action can resolve major legal matters quickly and cheaply on behalf of small investors with limited resources,” Mr Fowlie said.
+“With this settlement today, we see a great example of how a class action can resolve major legal cases quickly and cheaply on behalf of small investors with limited resources,” Mr Fowlie said.

 “The settlement also represents the first settlement of a shareholder class action where multiple shareholder actions were issued, demonstrating that multiplicity of actions is no barrier to resolving such claims efficiently.”

 A deed of settlement with Oz Minerals was executed on May 10, 2011.
 It is part of a broader agreement reached by Oz Minerals to resolve two class actions brought against it.